DiRuijun/full-stack-tourism-system/README.md

-# Online Survey System Implementation Guide
+# Online Tourism System Implementation Guide

-The Online Survey System developed by Wonder What Is Tourism (WAIT) Pte Ltd is a dynamic application designed to conduct global surveys on tourist attractions worldwide.
+The Online Tourism System developed by Wonder What Is Tourism (WAIT) Pte Ltd is a dynamic application designed to conduct global surveys on tourist attractions worldwide.
 This application plays a critical role in collecting and analyzing travel, tourism, and culture information, thereby optimizing destinations and enhancing visitor experiences.
 Through its unique features, it enables active user participation, allowing for a more comprehensive understanding of global tourism insights.

 Implementation on New PC/Server